 You, on the other hand, have no idea when your job search will end.
 But you're pretty sure it won't happen by tomorrow.
 What's going on?

 There are several key secrets and subtle moves that separate an interview-scoring resume from one that's just okay.
-Here are some of the tips your friend probably already knows:
+Below are some of the tips your friend probably already knows; if you read all seven but still find yourself stumped on how to write a great resume, consider using our professional Resume Builder:

 1. Write like person, not a robot.